04 May PCOS Hair Loss Regrowth

-Polycystic Ovary Syndrome is a unique disorder as its exact cause is unknown.
+PCOS is a unique disorder as its exact cause is unknown.
 For many, early diagnosis and treatment are the best treatments for preventing long-term complications.
-Polycystic Ovary Syndrome is a common endocrine disorder and may result in infrequent or prolonged menstrual periods, obesity, acne, excess hair growth, and hair loss.
-When Polycystic Ovary Syndrome occurs in adolescents it is most often identified due to infrequent or absent menstruation.
-Women that are diagnosed with Polycystic Ovary Syndrome may possess enlarged ovaries that house small sacs of fluid, which are sometimes referred to as follicles, and which are most often identified during an ultrasound exam.
-For those suffering from obesity, weight loss has been shown to reduce the long-term effects of Polycystic Ovary Syndrome, such as type 2 diabetes and heart disease.
+PCOS is a common endocrine disorder and may result in infrequent or prolonged menstrual periods, obesity, acne, excess hair growth, and hair loss.
+When PCOS occurs in adolescents it is most often identified due to infrequent or absent menstruation.
+Women that are diagnosed with PCOS may possess enlarged ovaries that house small sacs of fluid, which are sometimes referred to as follicles, and which are most often identified during an ultrasound exam.
+For those suffering from obesity, weight loss has been shown to reduce the long-term effects of PCOS, such as type 2 diabetes and heart disease.

-The symptoms associated with Polycystic Ovary Syndrome often begin occurring after a woman begins menstruating, which is referred to as menarche.
-There have been some cases of Polycystic Ovary Syndrome developing later in a woman’s reproductive life, though this most often occurs because of substantial weight gain.
-Polycystic Ovary Syndrome possesses a multitude of symptoms that may alert you or your physician to an issue.
+The symptoms associated with PCOS often begin occurring after a woman begins menstruating, which is referred to as menarche.
+There have been some cases of PCOS developing later in a woman’s reproductive life, though this most often occurs because of substantial weight gain.
+PCOS possesses a multitude of symptoms that may alert you or your physician to an issue.
 Each of these symptoms becomes increasingly pronounced in response to significant weight gain.
-However, though there are many commonly occurring symptoms, Polycystic Ovary Syndrome affects each woman differently and may manifest itself in a unique manner according to their unique genetic and environmental factors.
-Due to the large scope of manifestations of Polycystic Ovary Syndrome, many physicians rely on identifying two of the below three symptoms to make a diagnosis.
+However, though there are many commonly occurring symptoms, PCOS affects each woman differently and may manifest itself in a unique manner according to their unique genetic and environmental factors.
+Due to the large scope of manifestations of PCOS, many physicians rely on identifying two of the below three symptoms to make a diagnosis.

-- Irregular Periods: Irregular menstruation is the most common characteristic of Polycystic Ovary Syndrome.
+- Irregular Periods: Irregular menstruation is the most common characteristic of PCOS.
 The presence of irregular periods may range from menstrual intervals that exceed thirty-five days to fewer than eight menstrual cycles per year to prolonged periods that are excessively heavy in the flow.
-The manifestation depends entirely upon the person; however, despite this difference the presence of a significant irregularity is most often a sign of Polycystic Ovary Syndrome.
+The manifestation depends entirely upon the person; however, despite this difference the presence of a significant irregularity is most often a sign of PCOS.

-- Polycystic Ovaries: Polycystic ovaries are another common identifier of Polycystic Ovary Syndrome.
+- Polycystic Ovaries: Polycystic ovaries are another common identifier of PCOS.
 Polycystic ovaries are enlarged and contain several small fluid-filled sacs that surround the eggs.

-- Excess Androgen: The presence of elevated levels of Androgen, which is a male hormone, may result in physical signs that will point to Polycystic Ovary Syndrome as the cause.
+- Excess Androgen: The presence of elevated levels of Androgen, which is a male hormone, may result in physical signs that will point to PCOS as the cause.
 These symptoms may be excess facial and body hair, which is referred to as hirsutism, or male pattern baldness, which is referred to as androgenic alopecia.
-Another potential symptom of excess levels of Androgen is adult acne or severe adolescent acne.
+(To learn more about male pattern baldness and what could accelerate it, click here!) , another potential symptom of excess levels of Androgen is adult acne or severe adolescent acne.

-While the exact cause of Polycystic Ovary Syndrome remains a mystery, physicians have identified many factors that they believe play an active role in its occurrence.
-Hopefully in the near future medical professionals are able to pinpoint the exact cause of Polycystic Ovary Syndrome; however, until that time medical professionals rely on the preponderance of data gleaned from past cases to draw conclusions about contributing factors.
-Below are three factors commonly believed to play a role in Polycystic Ovary Syndrome.
+While the exact cause of PCOS remains a mystery, physicians have identified many factors that they believe play an active role in its occurrence.
+Hopefully in the near future medical professionals are able to pinpoint the exact cause of PCOS; however, until that time medical professionals rely on the preponderance of data gleaned from past cases to draw conclusions about contributing factors.
+Below are three factors commonly believed to play a role in PCOS.

-- Heredity: As more cases of Polycystic Ovary Syndrome are examined, it has become a common belief that some element of this disorder stems from a heredity predisposition.
-In other words, if a female in your family, such as a mother or sister, suffers from Polycystic Ovary Syndrome, it is more likely that you also will be diagnosed with Polycystic Ovary Syndrome.
-In addition, researchers are also working to identify if certain genes can be linked to Polycystic Ovary Syndrome.
+- Heredity: As more cases of PCOS are examined, it has become a common belief that some element of this disorder stems from a hereditary predisposition.
+In other words, if a female in your family, such as a mother or sister, suffers from PCOS, it is more likely that you also will be diagnosed with PCOS.
+In addition, researchers are also working to identify if certain genes can be linked to PCOS.

 - Excess Insulin: Insulin, which is sometimes referred to as blood sugar, is a hormone that is produced in the pancreas.
 Insulin allows cells to utilize glucose, which is also referred to commonly as sugar, to function as the body’s primary energy supply.
 When an individual possesses an insulin resistance, it means that their body’s ability to manufacture and utilize insulin effectively is compromised.
 In response to this insulin resistance, the pancreas must produce a higher output of insulin to make glucose available to the cells.
 Excess insulin has been linked to an increase in Androgen production, which researchers believe may interfere with the ovaries’ ability to ovulate.

 - Low-Grade Inflammation: When the body detects an infection, the white blood cells present in your body react by producing substances to combat the infection, which is a response that is referred to as inflammation.
-In studies surrounding Polycystic Ovary Syndrome, research has shown that women with Polycystic Ovary Syndrome possess low-grade inflammation.
+In studies surrounding PCOS, research has shown that women with PCOS possess low-grade inflammation.
 Low-grade inflammation of this type may stimulate polycystic ovaries to produce Androgens, leading to the symptoms outlined in the previous section.

-Tips to Combat Hair Loss Caused by Polycystic Ovary Syndrome
+Tips to Control Hair Loss Caused by PCOS

-While there is no one-size-fits-all solution to combatting hair loss caused by Polycystic Ovary Syndrome, there are many steps you can take to find the solutions that work best for your situation and symptoms.
-Below is a guide of various methodologies that have been shown to aid in reversing hair loss caused by Polycystic Ovary Syndrome.
+While there is no one-size-fits-all solution to combating hair loss caused by PCOS, there are many steps you can take to find the solutions that work best for your situation and symptoms.
+Below is a guide of various methodologies that have been shown to aid in reversing hair loss caused by PCOS.

-- Diet: Diet has a tremendous impact on health for everyone, but for those suffering from Polycystic Ovary Syndrome the impact is even more substantial.
-Obesity can greatly influence the severity of the symptoms of Polycystic Ovary Syndrome, making it imperative for those with this condition to maintain a healthy weight.
+- Diet: Diet has a tremendous impact on health for everyone, but for those suffering from PCOS the impact is even more substantial.
+Obesity can greatly influence the severity of the symptoms of PCOS, making it imperative for those with this condition to maintain a healthy weight.
 In addition, integrating a diet rich in foods that possess vitamins and nutrients known to increase hair growth and improve overall hair health will result in a more positive outcome.
-Due to the insulin resistance, sometimes present in manifestations of Polycystic Ovary Syndrome, it is also recommended to incorporate a diet that has a low-glycemic index as this will result in steady blood sugar levels.
+Due to the insulin resistance, sometimes present in manifestations of PCOS, it is also recommended to incorporate a diet that has a low-glycemic index as this will result in steady blood sugar levels.

-- Exercise: Another important tip to combatting hair loss caused by Polycystic Ovary Syndrome is exercise.
-Exercise reduces testosterone, which can be a culprit of hair loss as excess levels of testosterone increase the severity of some of the symptoms associated with Polycystic Ovary Syndrome.
-In addition to this, cardiovascular exercise is also beneficial in treating this type of hair loss as it can counteract weight issues, which is a common symptom of Polycystic Ovary Syndrome.
+- Exercise: Another important tip to combatting hair loss caused by PCOS is exercise.
+Exercise reduces testosterone, which can be a culprit of hair loss as excess levels of testosterone increase the severity of some of the symptoms associated with PCOS.
+In addition to this, cardiovascular exercise is also beneficial in treating this type of hair loss as it can counteract weight issues, which is a common symptom of PCOS.